wootfish/eli.sohl.com/_posts/2016-01-29-sharing-economy-apps-and-new-bottle.md

 ---
 layout: post
-title: Sharing Economy Apps and the New Bottle-Wavers
+title: sharing economy apps and the new bottle-wavers
 ---